DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ## Project management

-- Planned work is managed in [the backlog](https://github.com/DaveSkender/Stock.Indicators/projects/1?fullscreen=true).
+- Planned work is managed in [the backlog](https://github.com/DaveSkender/Stock.Indicators/projects/1).
 - Work items are primarily [entered as Notes](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-notes-to-a-project-board) (not Issues), except where an Issue is user reported.
+With that said, Notes can be converted to Issues if in-progress and collaborative discussion is needed.
-- Pull requests are also shown in the backlog to track code review and completion progress.
+- Pull Requests are also shown in the backlog to track code review and completion progress.

 ## Developing